 - 57-411 American Slavery

-- See Books and Articles related to the recent brown bag on "The Mommy Wars: The View From the Academic Trenches"
+- See Books and Articles related to an interdisciplinary reading group that presented on: "The Mommy Wars: The View From the Academic Trenches"

 - Check out the Day Without Feminism website that draws on archival documents to show how UW Oshkosh women fared before feminism